shengyuhao/DIVOTrack/README.md

 }
 ```
 The license agreement for data usage implies the citation of the paper above.
 Please notice that citing the dataset URL instead of the publications would not be compliant with this license agreement.
 You can read the LICENSE from [LICENSE](https://github.com/shengyuhao/DIVOTrack/blob/main/LICENSE.md).

 ## Contact
-If any concerns please contact shengyuhao@zju.edu.cn
+If you have any concerns, please contact shengyuhao@zju.edu.cn